The-Catalyst-School/Open-Source-Training/lesson1.md

 **Learning objectives:**

-1. Know where to find Cardano Jargon Resources
+1. Know where to find resources that help navigate the Cardano communities and demystify jargon.
-1. Know Markdown is and how to write basic markdown?
+1. Know Markdown is and how to write basic markdown.
-1. Know why we use GitHub, have a GitHub account and know a few GitHub terms?
+1. Know why we use GitHub, have a GitHub account and know a few GitHub terms.

 ## Introduction